Lebowski89/blog/content/common.md

 ## Cloudflare DNS

-One integral time-saving task when spinning up docker services is to add and remove DNS records using the `community.general.coudflare_dns` module:
+One integral time-saving task when spinning up docker services is to add and/or remove DNS records.

+### Common Task

 ```yaml
 - name: Remove existing A DNS record